ToniWilliams1/LUXE-BAR/README.md

 # L U X E Bar 🍹

-Users will enter the name of an alcoholic beverage, and browse through over 300 drinks receipes.
+Enter any drink, and browse through over 300 recipes.
 If you don't know what drink to choose, we have a "Random Drink Me" button that will select one at random.